 It’s finally the season filled with sweaters, leaves, leggings, and, of course, everything pumpkin.
-After making so many classic sugar cookies throughout the year, it is fun to switch it up and try something new.
-These pumpkin cut-out cookies have just the right amount of canned pumpkin and pumpkin spice to add flavor, but not so much that it completely overwhelms the taste.
-For royal icing cookie decorators, these pumpkin roll-out cookies will hold their shape and do not rise.
-Enjoy this perfect fall flavored cookie!
+After making so many classic sugar cookies, it is fun to switch it up and try something new this time of year.
+These pumpkin cutout cookies have just the right amount of canned pumpkin and pumpkin spice to add flavor, but not so much that it completely overwhelms the taste.
+For royal icing cookie decorators, these pumpkin spice cookies will hold their shape and do not rise.
+Enjoy these perfect fall cookies!

 Disclaimer: This post may contain affiliate links, meaning I may get a small commission if you decide to make a purchase through my links at no cost to you.